In-Depth Analysis

 The interest rates are lower in comparison to the interest rates for traditional loans since your assets are backing this loan.
 This means that if you don’t pay off the loan, M1 Finance keeps your assets and sells them to repay it.
 Additionally, the loan application process is much simpler, as is the repayment process.

-When you create an account with M1 Finance, you are given a pie with various slices you need to fill up.
+When you create an account, you are given a pie with various slices you need to fill up.
 The pie represents your investment portfolio, and each slice stands for an investment option, from individual stocks to ETFs.

 Through the pie, M1 Finance helps you with portfolio management.
 There are over 60 pie templates to choose from, such as passive investing and socially responsible investing, whereas users can also create their own pies from options on the stock market.